Addressing ambiguous loss and grief as a health-care provider

 Grief

-People with dementia, their family members, caregivers, and staff who support them all experience some form of grief throughout the progression of the disease.
-Ambiguous loss is the set of feelings commonly experienced while grieving over the person with dementia long before she dies.
-A person experiencing ambiguous loss may feel that the person with dementia is leaving her a little bit each day.
-Learning about loss and grief due to Alzheimer’s disease or other dementias can help in better understanding the feelings that occur and may ease the process.
+People with dementia, their caregivers, and staff who support them all experience some form of grief throughout the progression of dementia.
+Ambiguous loss is the set of feelings commonly experienced while grieving over the person with dementia long before they die.
+A person experiencing ambiguous loss may feel that the person with dementia is leaving them a little bit each day.
+Learning about loss and grief due to dementia can help in better understanding the feelings that occur and may ease the process.

-The Alzheimer Society has developed evidence-based practical resources written from a person-centred perspective to help healthcare professionals understand and support those experiencing ambiguous loss and grief associated with dementia.
+The Alzheimer Society has developed evidence-based practical resources written from a person-centred perspective to help health-care providers understand and support those experiencing ambiguous loss and grief associated with dementia.

 Staff grief